 The SILC has focused efforts to develop a new brand for the IL network in Nevada, including a universal message about the SILC advocacy efforts and the IL network.
 While the SILC will develop a broad outreach plan that is targeted to increase awareness, recruit youth and provide ongoing communication with IL partners, specific efforts to target rural communities and minorities will be planned.

 The SILC’s agreed upon universal message will be utilized during outreach to rural communities that are underserved.
 The information, along with consumer surveys and analysis from the data hub, will be compiled annually to be shared with the IL Network while assessing the SPIL.
 From the current SPIL outreach efforts, we know regular, ongoing visits to rural communities is needed to build trust and confidence in the SILC.
-The DSE has ongoing quarterly rural visits around the state and has invited the SILC to participate in these efforts to better utilize resources.
+The DSE has ongoing quarterly rural visits around the state and has invited the SILC to participate in these efforts to better utilize resources, in which the SILC designated the Executive Director to attend.

-According to CIL data, Hispanic and other minority populations continue to be underserved and the SILC will invest time and effort into attending minority events and offering a Spanish translation of the SILC brochure.
+According to CIL data, Hispanic and other minority populations continue to be underserved and the SILC will invest time and effort into attending minority events and offering a Spanish translation of the SILC brochure alongside the CILs to help educate individuals regarding the difference between CILs and the SILC and to recruit new members to represent those populations.
 The SILC has also recruited a representative from the NAACP to represent the African American disability community.
 The SILC will reach out to individuals who are working with local tribes in the effort to educate tribal communities regarding the independent living philosophy and self-advocacy through SILC.
 The Northern CIL will provide additional orientation and mobility training to the blind community that is underserved, as well.

 Coordination